levrex/EHR-Clustering-RA/README.md

 To ensure the robustness of our findings, we tested a) cluster stability (1000 fold) b) physician confounding, c) association with remission and methotrexate failure and d) generalizability to a second different data set (Leiden Early Arthritis clinic; n=769).

 ### Replication in a second dataset
 We replicated the clustering and the downstream analysis (SHAP & survival analysis) in an seperate independent dataset for external validation.
 To investigate the replicability of the clustering we projected our novel patients unto our learned patient embedding, and assigned them to a cluster based on their orientation with respect to the old data.
-This projection was achieved with ![alt text]POODLE(https://github.com/levrex/Poodle)
+This projection was achieved with [POODLE](https://github.com/levrex/Poodle)

 ## Installation